 You should also set the

-known_tilt parameter to
+placement parameter to

-This will flip the
+Such setup will flip the

 aruco_map frame (making its z axis point downward).
 Thus, in order to fly 2 metres below ceiling, the

 z argument for the

 navigate service should be set to 2:

 navigate(x=1, y=1.1, z=2, speed=0.5, frame_id='aruco_map')